19 of the best space documentaries you need to watch

 12. "Roving Mars" is a must-watch for any Mars maniac

 If you are fascinated by the "Red Planet," watch this little documentary.
 Initially released in 2006, "Roving Mars" is an IMAX documentary film about the development, launch, and operation of the Mars Exploration Rovers Spirit and Opportunity.

 The documentary film uses actual photographs from the surface of Mars and includes CGI to bring the stills to life.
 The film was a raging success and made somewhere in the region of $10 million by 2009.

-Premiered in 2018, "First to the Moon: The Journey of Apollo 8" is yet another amazing space documentary you need to add to your list of stuff to watch -- if you haven't already.
-Focussing on the events around the second manned mission to the Moon, this documentary offers never-seen-before footage and insights you really don't want to miss.
+Premiered in 2018, "First to the Moon: The Journey of Apollo 8" is yet another fantastic space documentary you need to add to your list of stuff to watch -- if you haven't already.
+Focussing on the events around the second manned mission to the Moon, this documentary offers never-seen-before footage and insights you don't want to miss.

-Apollo 8 launched on the 21st of December 1968 and was the first manned spacecraft to ever leave low Earth orbit and reach the Moon.
+Apollo 8 launched on the 21st of December 1968 and was the first manned spacecraft to leave low Earth orbit and reach the Moon.
 Not only that, but it also returned to Terra Firma safely.

 Initially screened at The Explorers Club in New York City, the Kansas Cosmosphere, and Arizona State University, this documentary comes highly recommended.